 Without further ado, let’s jump into the best electric bikes for kids, from ages 2 to 18, and for all ability levels.

-Built for kids from ages 7 to 11, the woom UP 5 is a powerful e-bike that is among the best electric bikes for kids.
-This bike is all about making your child faster and more capable on mountain bike trails, so it is designed for adventure-seeking kids with some mountain biking experience.
+Built for young kids from ages 7 to 11, the woom UP 5 is a powerful e-bike that is among the best electric bikes for kids.
+This bike is all about making your child faster and more capable on mountain bike trails, so it is designed for adventure-seeking kids with some mountain biking or dirt bike experience.

 The dynamic electric mountain bike has cadence and torque sensors built into the motor, and kid-specific geometry, plus enhanced safety features.

-The motor is a pedal-assist system that offers assistance up to 12mph, so this kids’ e-bike is not about going fast.
+The motor is a pedal-assist system that offers assistance up to 12 mph, so this kids’ e-bike is not about fast acceleration or high top speeds.

 Instead, it’s about helping kids on the steepest and hardest sections of mountain bike trails, and then letting them take over for the rest of the ride.
-There is also an SRAM NX trigger shifter and 11 gears to choose from.
+There is also an SRAM NX trigger shifter and 11 gears to choose from, which are quality components.

 See more: Best Mountain Bikes For Kids